Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 Curtain gets stuck while running.

-Please kindly take a video of the Curtain issue and send feedback via the SwitchBot app so that we could solve it for you as soon as possible.
+Please kindly take a video of the Curtain issue so that we could solve it for you as soon as possible.

 Caution：